elastisys/compliantkubernetes/docs/operator-manual/common.md

 <!--clean-apps-start-->
 ### Removing Compliant Kubernetes Apps from your cluster

-To remove the applications added by compliant kubernetes you can use the two scripts `clean-sc.sh` and `clean-wc.sh`, they are located here in the [scripts folder](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts).
+To remove the applications added by Compliant Kubernetes you can use the two scripts `clean-sc.sh` and `clean-wc.sh`, they are located here in the [scripts folder](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts).

 They perform the following actions: